Grey Worlds: Contents

-Grey Worlds started life in 1989 as a fanzine focussed on I.C.E.'s Rolemaster fantasy role-playing game, although occasional articles about Bladestorm, Cyberspace, Dark Space, and Space Master also appeared.
+Grey Worlds started life in 1989 as a fanzine focused on I.C.E.'s Rolemaster fantasy role-playing game, although occasional articles about Bladestorm, Cyberspace, Dark Space, and Space Master also appeared.

-I.C.E. eventually took over production and created a professional-looking magazine that covered I.C.E. products, mainly Middle-earth Role Playing and Rolemaster, although articles about Shadow World and Silent Death also appeared.
+I.C.E. eventually took over production and created a professional-looking magazine that covered I.C.E. products, particularly Middle-earth Role Playing and Rolemaster, although articles about Shadow World and Silent Death also appeared.

 Publication history

 Grey Worlds was started as a Rolemaster fanzine in 1989 by Ross Henton and Lem Richards.
 They published it regularly, and by 1992, they had produced 15 issues.
 Although it began as a primitive-looking zine, the final issues were of increasingly better quality, albeit still stapled and with a black & white cover.

-At that point I.C.E. took over production, with the plan to produce a regularly-scheduled glossy games periodical.
+At that point I.C.E. took over production, with the plan to produce a regularly scheduled glossy games periodical.
 Henton and Richards were retained as the Editor in Chief and Production Manager respectively.
 The numbering was restarted, and Issue 1, a professionally printed and saddle-stitched magazine, was released in June 1993 featuring a full-colour cover by Angus McBride and numerous advertisements.
 However Issue 2 was not released until January 1994, and Issue 3 did not appear until 1995.
 Production ceased after Issue 3.

 As games historian Shannon Appelcline noted in his 2014 book Designers & Dragons, "ICE picked [Grey Worlds] up, with the intent to publish it at a more professional level, an experiment that failed after just three issues published over two years."